mybrainisrotting/mybrainisrotting/README.md

 uhh im either around market or reg/dw area or in the bakery with with vro ! (@Auggiecore)

+or hanging out with marji in the pjsk area or around the market

 <img src="https://media.tenor.com/mRnyHAbfnxQAAAAj/rain-divider.gif" alt="a row of red icicles hanging from a white wall ."/><img src="https://media.tenor.com/mRnyHAbfnxQAAAAj/rain-divider.gif" alt="a row of red icicles hanging from a white wall ."/><img src="https://media.tenor.com/mRnyHAbfnxQAAAAj/rain-divider.gif" alt="a row of red icicles hanging from a white wall ."/>

 ermmm i lowkey think thats it uhh more info in my rentry or patreon if im not rmking them